As an Amazon Associate Conductscience Inc earns revenue from qualifying purchases

 Scopes are invaluable optical units used in numerous settings, such as medicine, production, industrial applications, and quality control.
 Here we should note that borescopes and endoscopes are one of the most popular scopes on the market.

 Interestingly, borescopes are closely related to endoscopes.
 In fact, the first modern borescope was invented by the American physicists Narinder Kapany and Broan O’Brien in 1960.
 The design of borescopes has evolved over the years.
 Now there are different types of borescopes: rigid, semi-rigid, and flexible units.
-Rigid borescopes consist of a straight tube and lenses, which makes them affordable units.
+Rigid borescopes consist of straight tubes and lenses, which makes them affordable units.
 While their use is kind of restricted (e.g., straight pipes, gun barrels), rigid units provide high-quality views as the images are not obstructed.
 Semi-rigid models, on the other hand, are bendable and are ideal for small spaces, whereas flexible scopes have high mobility allowing experts to explore angels and small cavities.
 Note that some advanced digital units have video cameras and Wi-Fi and USB connectivity to improve image quality and user experience.

 Requirements: As stated above, scopes are versatile optical tools that can be used in a variety of settings.
 Depending on the field of work, scopes can be broadly divided into borescopes and endoscopes utilized in industrial and medical settings, respectively.
 We should note that most of the scopes sold online are borescopes that can be used by both specialists and do-it-yourself enthusiasts.